Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can start using Jira’s predefined workflows or create one that matches the unique way your team operates.
-It’s easy to create stories and issues, plan your sprints, and distribute tasks to each member of the software team.
+And it’s easy to create stories and issues, plan your sprints, and distribute tasks to each member of your team.

 Other highlights of Jira Software include:

 - Drag-and-drop automation rules

 Developers can also enjoy the ability to connect information from version controls, builds, deployments, or feature flagging tools.
 This helps give you instant visibility into the software development pipeline.

 Jira is free for up to ten users.
 And their paid plans start at $7 and $14 per month per user, respectively.
 But you can try it free for seven days.

 #5 – SAM9000 Review — Best For Marketers and Designers

 Use AI technology to help manage your agile projects.
 Benefit from 3D Kanban boards, file sharing, and 100 GB of cloud storage.
 Starts at $29.